 Undergraduate directed research description:

-- Students are also exposed to processes involved in the collection and analysis of neuroimaging data from EEG and/or MRI techniques with adult and child participants.
+- Students may also be exposed to processes involved in the collection and analysis of neuroimaging data from EEG and/or MRI techniques with adult and child participants.

 - Undergraduate students usually get involved by serving as research assistants for course credit (Child Psychology 4994: Directed Research) or by volunteering